City of Florence

 Palazzo Spini Feroni

-Most of the important landmarks of Florence are within walking distance to each other.
-The more I see what’s around the more I realized that Florence has a distinctive and unique character and atmosphere.
-Every corner we turned we saw a display of history.
-As we navigated from one street to the next, it felt like putting the pieces of a puzzle together; gradually revealing the rich history of the city.
-There’s always something ahead for more to suffice our curiosity, to enjoy, to learn about this place that put Tuscany on the map.
-It is like a big museum of museums; full of historic churches, old bridges, and historic buildings in every corner.
-Each building has its own character and story.
+As we navigated from one street to the next, it felt like putting the pieces of a puzzle together.
+It gradually reveals the rich history of the city.
+It is like a big museum of museums.
+It is full of historic churches, old bridges, and historic buildings in every corner.
+Each building has its own unique character and story.
 The history of the whole city is well-preserved.

 The Ponte Vecchio (or The Old Bridge)